 Ontario’s first gold rush began in 1866 when gold was discovered in Eldorado, about 10 kilometres north of Madoc.
 Word spread quickly of the discovery and prospectors flocked to the area, leading to a huge building boom.
 The gold rush didn’t last long, and Eldorado’s population dropped from a speculated 10,000 to the 50 or so people who live there today.
 Many of the original buildings have been repurposed, but the abandoned general store which sits right on Highway 62 is perfect for snapping a creepy shot.

 If you’re not in the mood to be frightened, take a drive out to Ormsby, a former ghost town that bounced back.
 It was the last stop on the Central Ontario Railway, and earned a bit of a wild reputation as a party town before the townspeople established churches, hotels, a school, and businesses.
 When the railroad was extended to Bancroft in 1900, the town’s lumber industry, along with the residents, started to disappear.
-103 years later, the formerly abandoned general store and schoolhouse were restored and now house The Old Hastings Mercantile & Gallery, and the Old Ormsby Schoolhouse & Tea Room, respectively.
+103 years later, the formerly abandoned general store and schoolhouse were restored and now house The Old Hastings Mercantile & Gallery.
 The Presbyterian church has also been restored, and is open to the public.

 Now, if you are in the mood to be frightened, head for the hills in search of Newfoundout.
 In 1853, 13 families, enticed by the government’s offer of free land, traversed the rocky mountainside and set up homes and farms in the tiny settlement they called Newfoundout.
 This promised land proved difficult to farm, and the small community was unable to attract schools or shops.
 In the late 1940s, it was officially declared abandoned when the last of the community members left.
 Head up to the completely abandoned and disturbingly quiet settlement to explore run-down log homes amongst the trees.